-- Data cooperatives seek to strengthen the position of individuals in making informed choices (24)before consenting to data use, influencing the terms and conditions of data user organisations attached to data use or potentially solving disputes between members of a group on how data can be used when such data pertain to several data subjects within that group.
+- (24) Data cooperatives seek to strengthen the position of individuals in making informed choices before consenting to data use, influencing the terms and conditions of data user organisations attached to data use or potentially solving disputes between members of a group on how data can be used when such data pertain to several data subjects within that group.
 In this context it is important to acknowledge that the rights under Regulation (EU) 2016/679 can only be exercised by each individual and cannot be conferred or delegated to a data cooperative.
-Data cooperatives could also provide a useful means for one-person companies, micro, small and medium-sized enterprises that in terms of knowledge of data sharing, are often comparable to individuals. - In order to increase trust in such data sharing services, in particular related to the use of data (25)and the compliance with the conditions imposed by data holders, it is necessary to create a Union-level regulatory framework, which would set out highly harmonised requirements related to the trustworthy provision of such data sharing services, and which would be implemented by the national competent authorities.
-This will contribute to ensuring that data holders and data users have better control over the access to and use of their data, in accordance with Union law.
-Both in situations where data sharing occurs in a business-tobusiness context and where it occurs in a business-to-consumer context, data sharing providers should offer a novel, 'European' way of data governance, by providing a separation in the data economy between data provision, intermediation and use.
-Providers of data sharing services may also make available specific technical infrastructure for the interconnection of data holders and data users. - A key element to bring trust and more control for data holder and data users in data sharing (26)services is the neutrality of data sharing service providers as regards the data exchanged between data holders and data users.
+Data cooperatives could also provide a useful means for one-person companies, micro, small and medium-sized enterprises that in terms of knowledge of data sharing, are often comparable to individuals. - A key element to bring trust in data sharing services and more control for data holder subjects and data holders, as well as for and data users, in data sharing services is the neutrality of data sharing service providers as regards the data exchanged between data holders subjects and data holders, on the one hand, and data users on the other hand.
 It is therefore necessary that data sharing service providers act only as intermediaries in the transactions, and do not use the data exchanged for any other purpose.
 This will also require structural separation between the data sharing service and any other services provided, so as to avoid issues of conflict of interest.
 This means that the data sharing service should be provided through a legal entity that is separate from the other activities of that data sharing provider.
-Data sharing providers that intermediate the exchange of data between individuals as data holders and legal persons should, in addition, bear fiduciary duty towards the individuals, to ensure that they act in the best interest of the data holders. - (26a) Data sharing service providers should take reasonable measures to ensure interoperability within a sector and between different sectors to ensure the proper functioning of the market.
-Reasonable measures could include following the existing, commonly-used standards in the sector the data service provider operates.
+As an exception to this, the data sharing service providers may use the data for which they provide sharing services for the improvement of their services.
+In addition to that the providers may offer additional specific services to improve the usability of the data.
+Data sharing providers that intermediate the exchange of data between individuals as data holders subjects and legal persons entities as data users should, in addition, bear fiduciary duty towards the individuals, to ensure that they act in the best interest of the data holders subjects.
+Questions of liability for all material and immaterial damages and detriments resulting from any conduct of the data sharing service provider should be addressed in the relevant contract, based on the national liability regimes.